The churches we read about in the Bible can seem so different from the churches most of us have experienced...

 That’s the kind of church we want to be today.

 So we’re reevaluating the Western/Americanized church and getting back to the basics.
 We’re asking difficult questions and counting the costs but believe the future of the Church is bright.
 The same God who worked in power through the first churches is at work in us today.
-We don’t have all of the answers and won’t get everything right but, with the Bible and the Spirit to guide us, we’re stepping out in faith as a new community of Christians in Wilmington.
-There is a role in this story that God is writing for everyone.
-What’s yours?
+We don’t have all of the answers and won’t get everything right but, with the Bible and the Spirit to guide us, we’re stepping out in faith as a community of Christians in Wilmington, NC.

-We exist to glorify God by enjoying him and loving our neighbors through faith in Jesus and the power of the Spirit.
+We exist to glorify God by enjoying him and loving others through faith in Jesus and the power of the Spirit.

 Our Mission is Joy

 The Church is on a mission to share the love and hope of God with the world.
-But no one can give something away that they don’t first have for themselves.
+But no one can give something away that they haven’t first experienced for themselves.
 That’s why Jesus said, “Apart from me you can do nothing but, if you remain in my love, you will love each other in the same way I have loved you.”
-That’s why we believe that finding our joy in God each day is the key to seeing our lives transformed, relationships changed, and God’s love made known in the world.
+So we’re learning that finding our own joy in God each day is the key to seeing our lives transformed, relationships changed, and God’s love made known in the world.

 We are a church of the